isotopp/isotopp.github.io/_posts/2020-06-15-pizza-people-projects-and-processes.md

 *Must be at least this tall to successfully outsource.*

-In any case that will fail, if we and our partner are below level 4, each, in process maturity.
+In any case: that will fail, if we and our partner are below level 4, each, in process maturity.
 Without a shared understanding of the deliverable and the relevant metrics, there is no common understanding of what is being sold or bought, and a lot of pain and finger pointing will be the result.
 That is, without process maturity, you need to do stuff yourself, no matter what.